whaakman/azure-docs.nl-nl/articles/sql-database/sql-database-service-tier-hyperscale.md

 ## <a name="available-regions"></a>Beschikbare regio's

-Zeer grootschalige service-laag is momenteel in openbare preview en beschikbaar zijn in de volgende Azure-regio's: EastUS1, EastUS2, WestUS2, CentralUS, NorthCentralUS, Europa West, NorthEurope, UKWest, AustraliaEast, AustraliaSouthEast, SouthEastAsia, JapanEast, KoreaCentral
+Zeer grootschalige service-laag is momenteel in openbare preview en beschikbaar is in de volgende Azure-regio's: EastUS1, EastUS2, WestUS2, CentralUS, NorthCentralUS, WestEurope, NorthEurope, UKWest, AustraliaEast, AustraliaSouthEast, SouthEastAsia, JapanEast, KoreaCentral

 ## <a name="known-limitations"></a>Bekende beperkingen